AutoHDR/HFFNE/README.md

 # HFFNE

-This repository contains the official implementation of "Towards High-fidelity Face Normal Estimation", which appears in ACM Multimedia 2022.
+This repository contains the official implementation of "Towards High-fidelity Face Normal Estimation"[PDF](https://dl.acm.org/doi/abs/10.1145/3503161.3547959), which appears in ACM Multimedia 2022.